Biography Felix De Boeck (1898-1995)

 In this biography attention will be given to the tensions arising in culture and society after De Boeck’s decision to live his life as a farmer.
 How did he join the artist’s debate on modernism and the Flemish activism?
 How was his opinion on this art influenced by World War I and II?
 How could he be influenced by Van Gogh?
 Which position did he have in the group surrounding the art periodicals 7 Arts and Het Overzicht?
 And how did he live during his self-chosen retreat from public life after the death of his parents, brother and children?
 How did this life as a hermit contribute to the mythologization of De Boeck’s person?

 The research is of importance for the knowledge of the history of modernistic art in Belgium.
 Did this art develop only in the metropolitan cities, in which many of the avant-garde groups searched for renewal of the arts, or is there something like an ‘arcadian modernism’ in Belgian 20th century art?

-David Veltman (1982) is doing PhD research on the life and art of Felix De Boeck as of 1 September 2016.
+David Veltman (1982) did a PhD research on the life and art of Felix De Boeck since 1 September 2016.
 He joins the team of the Biography Institute at the Rijksuniversiteit Groningen, and will be supervised by Prof. Hans Renders and Prof. Jo Tollebeek (KU Leuven).

 The public defense of his PhD-thesis took place on July 5th, 2021, 16.15 hrs at the aula of the Academy Building.
 The biography was published afterwards by Verloren.
 Veltman was interviewed on Biografieportaal.nl and for Pompidou, the cultural programme of the Flemish radiostation Klara.